strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 To add a settings link or section, use Redux reducers, hook into other plugins, and modify the user interface with injection zones, consult [the "available actions" table](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#available-actions) for all available APIs and their associated lifecycle functions.
 :::

-## Register the plugin with the admin panel
+## Registering the plugin with the admin panel

-::: callout
+::: strapi v3/v4 comparison
 A Strapi v3 plugin is registered with the admin panel by using the `strapi.registerPlugin()` function in the `<my-plugin-name>/admin/src/index.js` file.

 In Strapi v4, the plugin is registered within the [`register()` lifecycle function](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#register).